lee30sonia/OctagonAI/README.md

 Once the project is built, you can analyse a program in the file `program.c` with the command `./main.native program.c`

+To compile and run the example analysis written in the report, simply use the command `make run`.

 # Tests

 The command `./main.native --tests` runs a series of tests, in particular on abstraction and transfer functions, and the DBM (Difference Bound Matrix, which stores the information on variables for the analysis) manipulation.